tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

 *Note, these revenue calculations are not taking into account refunds, that will be looked at in further detail in the refunds analysis section.

+The total revenue generated across the entire network is **£741920**.

 The top 3 most popular routes by ticket sales (passenger volume) are **Manchester Piccadilly to Livepool Lime Street**, **London Euston to Birmingham New Street**, **London Kings Cross to York** at 4628, 4210 and 3920 total tickets sold respectively.

 The top 3 least popular routes by ticket sales (passenger volume) are **Livepool Lime Street to Birmingham New Street**, **Manchester Piccadilly to Warrington**, **Manchester Piccadilly to York** at 14, 15, 15 total tickets respectively.